CAR-Designer/CAR-Design-Program/README.md

 #Setup Cloud Server#
-#Everything is pre-installed on the ubuntu server#
-#IN AWS WHEN SETTING UP#

 GET G5 because these have A100 GPU's - theyre pretty standard GPUs and require less configuration and errors
 #For Application and OS Images search...
 Ubuntu 22.04 and choose...

-###Deep Learning Base OSS Nvidia Driver GPU AMI (Ubuntu 22.04) 20250117
-choose 64bit x86###

-#TESTING 1/27 Deep Learning OSS Nvidia Driver AMI GPU PyTorch 2.5 (Ubuntu 22.04)
+Deep Learning OSS Nvidia Driver AMI GPU PyTorch 2.5 (Ubuntu 22.04)

-#Computer type i chose g4dn.2xlarge
+#Computer type i chose g5
 #Configure storage with 200gb or more or it will run out of memory

 The guide is found at: